A-childs-encyclopedia/atom/docs/Installation.md

-The Linux version does not currently automatically update so you will need to repeat these steps to upgrade to future releases. --> Currently, to get binaries based on code by the Atom community, binaries can be downloaded from the [Azure Pipeline](https://dev.azure.com/atomcommunity/atomcommunity/_build/latest?definitionId=10&branchName=master).
-From this pipeline, the latest run can be selected.
-From there, the `8 published` link should be selected to download the files.
+The Linux version does not currently automatically update so you will need to repeat these steps to upgrade to future releases. --> Currently, to get binaries based on code by the Atom community, binaries can be downloaded from the [Azure Pipeline](https://dev.azure.com/atomcommunity/atomcommunity/_build/results?buildId=1337&view=artifacts&pathAsName=false)